VSWORK-admin/vsvrsdk/ILruntimeSample_VScode/README_en.md

 ### 1. Purpose
 >The project is an extension project for the VSVR SDK, used to generate the bytecode required by the VSVR interaction SDK.

 >When writing VSVR interaction logic, check this project locally and write the VSVR C# interaction code in this project.
-It is recommended to use Visual Studio for coding.

 >Download VSVRDevTool: https://oss.vswork.vip/Files/vsvr/2.7.3/VSVRDevTools_Release_2.7.3.6.zip